-What's new in 2020?

-Appendix I provides a comprehensive list of all of the new standards, distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2020 and those with a later effective date.
+What's new in 2021?
+Appendix I provides a comprehensive list of all of the new standards, distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2021 and those with a later effective date.

-Except for Interest Rate Benchmark Reform - Amendments to IFRS 9, IAS 39 and IFRS 7 and Definition of a Business - Amendments to IFRS 3, the Group has no transactions that are affected by the newly effective standards or its accounting policies are already consistent with the new requirements.
+Except for Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16), the Group has no transactions that are affected by the newly effective standards or its accounting policies are already consistent with the new requirements.
 As such, only these new requirements are illustrated in this guide - see Note 5 and Note 32(C)(iv).